Instabilities in Multi-Asset and Multi-Agent Market Impact Games: Introduction

 Market impact games are a perfect modeling setting to study endogenously generated market instabilities.
-A major step in this direction has been recently made by \cite{schied2018market}.
+A major step in this direction has been recently made\footnote{ Furthermore, many works have recently examined the continuous time setting, e.g., \cite{schied2017high}, \cite{Bayraktar} and mean field games approach, e.g., \cite{cardaliaguet2018mean}, \cite{Fu_mean_field}.} by \cite{schied2018market}.
 By using the transient impact model of \cite{Bouchaud, BFL} plus a quadratic temporary impact cost (which can alternatively be interpreted as a quadratic transaction cost, see below), they have recently considered a simple setting with two identical agents liquidating a single asset and derived the Nash equilibrium.
-Interestingly, they also derived analytically the conditions on the parameters of the impact model under which the Nash equilibrium displays huge oscillations of the trading volume and, as a consequence, of the price, thus leading to market instabilities\footnote{In their paper, Schied and Zhang interpret the large alternations of buying and selling activity observed at instability as the ``hot potato game" among HFTs empirically observed during the Flash Crash (\cite{CFTC,Kirilenko}).}.
-Specifically, they proved the existence of a sharp transition between stable and unstable markets at specific values of the market impact parameters.
+Interestingly, they also derived analytically the conditions on the transaction cost under which the Nash equilibrium displays huge oscillations of the trading volume and, as a consequence, of the price, thus leading to market instabilities\footnote{In their paper, Schied and Zhang interpret the large alternations of buying and selling activity observed at instability as the ``hot potato game" among HFTs empirically observed during the Flash Crash \citep{CFTC,Kirilenko}.}.
+Specifically, they proved the existence of a sharp transition between stable and unstable markets at a specific value of the transaction cost parameter.